-Under federal law, impacts to cultural resources may be considered adverse if the resources have been determined eligible for listing in the NRHP or have been identified as important to Native Americans as outlined in AIRFA and EO 13007, Indian Sacred Sites.
-DoD American Indian and Alaska Native Policy (1999) provides guidance for interacting and working with federally-recognized American Indian governments.
-DoD policy requires that installations provide timely notice to, and consult with, tribal governments prior to taking any actions that may have the potential to significantly affect protected tribal resources, tribal rights, or American Indian lands.
+21 Under federal law, impacts to cultural resources may be considered adverse if the resources 22 have been determined eligible for listing in the NRHP or have been identified as important to 23 Native Americans as outlined in AIRFA and EO 13007, Indian Sacred Sites.
+DoD American 24 Indian and Alaska Native Policy (1999) provides guidance for interacting and working with 25 federally-recognized American Indian governments.
+DoD policy requires that installations 26 provide timely notice to, and consult with, tribal governments prior to taking any actions that may 27 have the potential to significantly affect protected tribal resources, tribal rights, or American 28 Indian lands.

-Analysis of potential impacts on cultural resources considers direct impacts that may occur by physically altering, damaging, or destroying all or part of a resource; altering characteristics of the surrounding environment that contribute to the resource's significance; introducing visual or audible elements that are out of character with the property or alter its setting; or neglecting the resource to the extent that it deteriorates or is destroyed.
+Analysis of potential impacts to cultural resources considers direct impacts that may occur by physically altering, damaging, or destroying all or part of a resource; altering characteristics of the surrounding environment that contribute to the resource's significance; introducing visual or audible elements that are out of character with the property or alter its setting; or neglecting the resource to the extent that it deteriorates or is destroyed.
 Direct impacts can be assessed by identifying the types and locations of proposed activity and determining the exact location of cultural resources that could be affected.
 Indirect impacts generally result from increased use of an area.

-Consultation with six Native American Tribes, began with a letter to each Tribe requesting consultation using the 2012 draft EA.
+5 Consultation with six Native American Tribes began with a letter to each Tribe requesting 6 consultation using the 2012 draft EA.
 This request was sent out on 31 Oct 2012.
-SHPO was consulted 8 Feb 2013 following completion of the cultural survey including both direct and indirect impacts anticipated.
+SHPO was 7 consulted 8 Feb 2013 following completion of the cultural survey including both direct and 8 indirect impacts anticipated.
 All six tribes also received a copy of this report.
-The SHPO concurred with our determination of "no adverse effect" in a letter dated 19 Apr 2013.
-The Hopi Tribe and the Tohono O'odham Nation have stated that they have no problems with cultural resources for this project.
-DM will continue consultation efforts with the Tohono O'odham Nation regarding ongoing Air Force flying activities.
-On 21 Feb 2014 the SHPO suggested that we add three more Tribes to our listing for consultation, bringing the number of tribes to nine (White Mountain Apache Tribe, Pascua Yaqui Tribe of America, Yavapai-Apache Nation, Ak-Chin Indian Community, Salt River Pima-Maricopa Indian Community, Hopi Tribe of America,

-San Carlos Apache Tribe, Gila River Indian Community, Tohono O'odham Nation).
-On 12 Jun 2014 a letter was sent out by the FW/CC notifying the Tribes of the Draft EA name change and notification that the Draft EA should be out later this summer.
-On 25 June 2014 DM received response from the San Carlos Apache Tribe stating they had no issues with the project and would like to meet in the future to discuss DM operations.
-The 355 FW Commander completed Native American tribal consultations for this EA on 5 February, 2015 via teleconference with the Chairman of the Tohono O-odham Nation.
-The Chairman confirmed the Nation's concurrence with DMAFB's determination that the proposed overflights will not adversely affect surface or subsurface cultural resources on the Nation's lands.
-Documentation of the tribal consultations is provided in Appendix D.
+The SHPO 9 concurred with our determination of "no adverse effect" in a letter dated 19 Apr 2013.
+The Hopi 10 Tribe and the Tohono O'odham Nation have stated that they have no problems with cultural 11 resources for this project.
+DM will continue consultation efforts with the Tohono O'odham 12 Nation regarding ongoing Air Force flying activities.
+On 21 Feb 2014 the SHPO suggested that 13 we add three more Tribes to our listing for consultation, bringing the number of tribes to nine.
+14 On 12 Jun 2014 a letter was sent out by the FW/CC notifying the Tribes of the Draft EA name change and notification that the Draft EA should be out later this summer.
+On 25 June 2014 DM 15 16 received response from the San Carlos Apache Tribe stating they had no issues with the project 17 and would like to meet in the future to discuss DM operations.

-4.4.2 No Action Alternative
+19 4.4.2 No Action Alternative